AlexaWu/R-project__Econometrics-Theory-and-Applications/Project 2: Assessing Income and Education Using BLS Data.md

   ![](https://github.com/AlexaWu/R-project---Econometrics-Theory-and-Applications/blob/master/formula/OLS%20with%20one%20Regressor%20on%20Income.jpg)
     - Using homoskedasticity-only standard errors
     - Using heteroskedasticity-robust standard errors
-    - Create a worksheet “Single Regressor OLS” in the Excel spreadsheet including the following for each of the above tests:
+    - Create a worksheet “`Single Regressor OLS`” in the Excel spreadsheet including the following for each of the above tests:
       - Calculated value of t-statistic for each parameter
       - P-value for each parameter
       - Estimated coefficient and standard error for each parameter